 In the past decade, hundreds of jumpers have participated in our ‘First Jump Course’ at Kjerag.
 During this time, we have developed one of the world’s best base courses for terminal jumping.
 The course is a short specific course focusing at big wall jumping from Kjerag, but we will also introduce the whole aspect of base jumping.
-To learn how to basejump from all cind of fixet objects is a long road, and the best way to learn is to hook up with other experienced jumpers that can mentor you further on the way.
+To learn how to basejump from all kind of fixet objects is a long road, and the best way to learn is to hook up with other experienced jumpers that can mentor you further on the way.

 We have unique device for exit training, the Pendulator.
 A device that allowing you to make a simulated base exit with a high degree of realism.
 You are jumping from a height of approx. 9 meters (30 feet).
 A system of ropes will catch your fall in the same way a canopy will open.
 The Pendulator allows you to do many exits in a very short time.
 In one hour, you can do 10 training exits.
 Utilizing this device, we’ve seen an 80-90 percent improvement of the number of properly executed actual exits at Kjerag.

-Courses start on Fridays at 4 pm every second weekends from mid May an continues in June, July and August and first week of September.
+Courses start on Fridays at 4 pm every second weekends from mid May an continues in June, July and August and to September.
 To be sure to secure a slot, we suggest that you to contact the main instructor by e-mail and make an appointment with him. see http://stavangerbase.com/about-us/board-instructors/